WICG/webmonetization/docs/exclusive-content.md

 [_You can view the example page here_](/examples/show.html).

-### How Does it Work?
+### How does it work?

-We have three functions to activate our three different states: `showLoading` displays the loader, `showCTA` displays the call-to-action to get Web-monetized, and `showExclusiveContent` shows the exclusive content.
+We have three functions to activate our three different states: `showLoading` displays the loader, `showCTA` displays the call-to-action to get web monetized, and `showExclusiveContent` shows the exclusive content.
 This works just like the [basic example](#a-basic-example) where we turn the `hidden` class on/off for our `div`s.